A Survey of Approximability Results for Traveling Salesman Problems using the TSP-T3CO Definition Scheme

 \end{itemize}

 For cost functions with domain $E$ or domain $V$ or a combinations of both, we define the following two attributes:

 \textbf{\emph{partial}: bool}\\ The \emph{partial} attribute describes whether only some of the edge or node cost are incurred on a tour.
-For example, if the cost corresponds to the availability of produce in certain cities, then the traveler may only buy some of the available produce, see for example~\cite{manerba2017traveling,bontoux2008ant}.
+For example, if the cost corresponds to the availability of a product in certain cities, then the traveler may only buy some of the available product, see for example~\cite{manerba2017traveling,bontoux2008ant}.